-This guide provides a professional overview of SD card data recovery.
-It explains what determines recoverability, outlines common failure scenarios, and clarifies when professional assistance is required to maximize the chance of safe and successful recovery.
+This guide explains what affects recoverability, outlines common failure scenarios, and shows when professional intervention is the best path to safe and successful data recovery.

 Key Factors Determining SD Card Recoverability